Welcome to the Barefoot Times Series

 Click on the covers below for information on each book

-All four novels are now available as e-books from Zeus Publications, as well as A5 trade paperbacks.
+The four published novels are now available as e-books from Zeus Publications, as well as A5 trade paperbacks.

 Praise for the series